emersonmx/godot-ide-helper/README.md

 # gdscript-ide-helper

-This tool create stubs from GDScript API.
+This tool create stubs from GDScript API (Godot < 3 only).
 You can use this with ctags or anything you want.

 ## Requirements